How To Host A Successful Jigsaw Puzzle Competition Fundraiser The Missing Piece Puzzle Company

 1. All teams receive the same puzzle.

-2. Puzzle boxes are placed face down until the timer begins or use a gift bag or branded bag that is also suggested.
+2. Puzzle boxes are placed face down until the timer begins or use a gift bag or branded bag that is dark and not see-through is also suggested.

 3. Assembly of the puzzle begins in a quiet environment.

 4. Each round of play has a specified time limit.
-If no one has completed the puzzle within the allotted time, a winner can be declared by the remaining number of loose pieces.
+If no one has completed the puzzle within the allotted time, a winner can be declared by the remaining number of loose pieces or the percentage of puzzle completed.

 5. Should there be a tie, teams can be given additional time (series of 5-minute intervals) or as warranted.